Triplemanía IV-B

-Triplemanía IV-B was a major lucha libre, or professional wrestling, show promoted by the Mexican-based AAA and was the second of three Triplemanía IV shows held in 1996.
-The event took place on June 15, 1996 at the International Amphitheatre in Orizaba, Veracruz, Mexico.
+Triplemanía IV-B was a major professional wrestling, show promoted by the Mexican-based AAA and was the second of three Triplemanía IV shows held in 1996.
+The event took place on June 15, 1996, at the International Amphitheatre in Orizaba, Veracruz, Mexico.
 The annual Triplemanía show(s) are AAA's biggest show of the year, serving as the culmination of major storylines and feature wrestlers from all over the world competing in what has been described as AAA's version of WrestleMania or their Super Bowl event.